Finstro Website, Web Portals & Mobile App – Terms of Use

 About this Privacy Policy

-This Privacy Policy outlines how we manage your personal and credit-related information.
-Further, it describes the nature of the personal information held, the purposes for which it is held and the way it is collected and disclosed.
+This Privacy Policy outlines how we manage your personal information (including credit-related information) when your business uses our products or services, you are a guarantor in relation to credit provided or arranged by us, or you otherwise interact or deal with us.
+Further, it describes the nature of the information held, the purposes for which it is held, and the way it is collected and disclosed.

-Our Privacy Policy applies to all your dealings with us whether through one of our introducers, associates, or other Finstro organisations, via our websites, telephone calls or our mobile applications.
-However, depending on the Finstro organisation which you deal with, further privacy information may apply in addition to the matters discussed in this document.
-For example, please see Our Websites noted below.
+Our Privacy Policy applies to all your dealings with us whether through one of our introducers, associates, or with Finstro directly via our websites, telephone calls or mobile applications.
+Depending on the products or services your business uses and your dealings with us, you may be provided with additional privacy related information to supplement this Privacy Policy.

-We may change this policy from time to time or as the need arises.
-We will post any changes to this ;policy on our website.
-We encourage you to check our websites regularly for any updates to our Privacy Policy.
+We may change this Privacy Policy from time to time.
+We will post any changes to this Privacy Policy on our website, which will take effect when it is published.
+We encourage you to check our website regularly for any updates to our Privacy Policy.

 Personal information we collect and hold